-- Other Tenable components (an instance of Nessus Manager Tenable.sc, Nessus Network Monitor, and Log Correlation Engine are expected to be present in the TOE's operational environment because they all contribute to the same overall capability but the TOE does not interact with these applications directly). - Platform (hardware and software) on which the TOE is hosted. - In the evaluated configuration, RHEL 7 and Windows Server 2016 are the supported OS platforms. - Full disk encryption is required for the TOE platform to ensure adequate data-at-rest protection.
+- Other Tenable components (an instance of Tenable.sc-Nessus Manager, Nessus Agent(s), and Log Correlation Engine are expected to be present in the TOE's operational environment because they also interface with Tenable.sc but the TOE does not interact with these applications directly). - Platform (hardware and software) on which the TOE is hosted. - In the evaluated configuration, RHEL 7 and Windows Server 2016 are the supported OS platforms. - Full disk encryption is required for the TOE platform to ensure adequate data-at-rest protection. - Web browser used to access the GUI interface.